Spaceman-Labs/KIFHarness/readme.markdown

 #### Write some tests!

 At this point, KIFHarness should be ready to go!
 Choose your testing target and run it with Command+R. If KIFHarness has been added successfully, your application should build without errors and quit abruptly.
 You should see a log in the console that is something like `Running KIF Tests With KIFHarness!`.
 At this point, I suggest heading over to [KIF Documentation](https://github.com/square/KIF) and learning a bit about writing KIF tests.

+To add tests, look for the file `KIFHarness.h` and follow the steps outlined in the KIF readme.
+The _very important_ difference in KIFHarness is that scenario and step files should be added to the KFHarness project and **not** your application.

 #### Bonus: Write tests without cleaning every build